The Highly Suspicious Death Of Pope John Paul IFirst Published: August 5, 2017 Last updated: June 24th, 2018 Estimated Reading Time: 8 minutes

 Paul Marcinkus – “The Gorilla”, and Cardinal Cody

 The person seemingly “in the firing line” of the new pope regarding the millions, if not billions, of lire worth of shares in numerous businesses and industries, not to mention ties to P2, was Bishop Paul Marcinkus, who for all intents and purposes had full and total control of the Vatican Bank.
-Due to his imposing build – not to mention his personality – people would refer to him as “The Gorilla” in the relevant circles.
+Due to his imposing build – not to mention his personality – people would refer to him as “The Gorilla”.

 Of the many questionable financial activities connected to the Vatican Bank during the decade or so leading up to Luciani’s selection as Pope, Marcinkus usually sat right in the middle of them.
 How could he not when he, and he alone, had complete and sole control over every aspect of the Vatican Bank?